Welcome

 Other Open Access Resources

-• UNESCO - Open Access Portal
+UNESCO - Open Access Portal

-The Global Open Access Portal (GOAP), funded by the Governments of Colombia, Denmark, Norway, and the United States Department of State, presents a current snapshot of the status of Open Access (OA) to scientific information around the world.
+The Global Open Access Portal (GOAP), funded by the Governments of Colombia, Denmark, Norway, and the United States Department of State, presents a current snapshot of the status of open access (OA) to scientific information around the world.
 For countries that have been more successful implementing Open Access, the portal highlights critical success factors and aspects of the enabling environment.
 For countries and regions that are still in the early stages of Open Access development, the portal identifies key players, potential barriers and opportunities.

-• Transforming Scholarly Publishing Through Open Access: A Bibliography
+Transforming Scholarly Publishing Through Open Access: A Bibliography

-Written by CHARLES W. BAILEY, JRTransforming Scholarly Publishing through Open Access: A Bibliography presents over 1,100 selected English-language scholarly works useful in understanding the open access movement's efforts to provide free access to and unfettered use of scholarly literature.
+Written by Charles W. Bailey, Jr., this book presents over 1,100 selected English-language scholarly works useful in understanding the open access movement's efforts to provide free access to and unfettered use of scholarly literature.
 The bibliography primarily includes books and publishedjournal articles.

 FAQs about Open Access and Scholarly Communications

-• Why Open Access?
+Why Open Access?

 Describes advantages of open access to researchers, educational institutions, and students.